jjsukhadiya/smarttrolley/README.md

 Code from this repository can be used for educational purposes, with prior permission.

-Author: Prashant Italiya
+Author: Jay Sukhadiya / Prashant Italiya
-Email: italiya@uwindsor.ca
+Email: sukhadi@uwindsor.ca / italiya@uwindsor.ca